ashuotaku/Personal-Wiki/README.md

 25. **Tray** (for making obsidian running in background while adding it in system tray) (optional)
 26. **Update Modified Date** (to automatically update modifcation time of notes in yaml frontmatter)

-> [!TIP]
-> You can also buy me a coffee ☕ if you want for my hardwork: https://www.buymeacoffee.com/ashuotaku